 - Five to eight Key words

-- Text, divided into the following sections, Introduction, Study area (if necessary), Materials and methods, Results, Discussion, Acknowledgments, References, tables, and figure legends.
+- Text, divided into the following sections, Introduction, Study area (if necessary), Materials and methods, Results, Discussion, Acknowledgments, Data availability statement, References, tables, and figure legends.
 Figures should be prepared in separate files, not pasted into text pages.

 Authors should consult recent issues for details of style and presentation.
 Genus and species names should be in italics.

 For revised manuscripts, two versions of the main text should be submitted: (1) a first file including highlighted/tracked changes and (2) a second file including a clean version.
 Authors should also upload a list of responses to the reviewer comments.

 References should be cited in the text by the author and year.
 The reference list at the end of the paper should include only works cited in the text and should be arranged alphabetically by the name of the first author.
 Citations of "unpublished results" or papers "in preparation" should be included in the text but not in the reference list.